Wake Forest Career 1961-1968

 The Integration of Wake Forest – First Steps 1959-1961

 At this time, segregation was the practice at Wake Forest.
-With or without formal policy (the existence of such policy is unclear), the Admissions office rejected two black applicants, one from Africa and one from eastern North Carolina, for the college year 1958-1959; the office also rejected black applicants in 1960.
-The majority of students seemed to support this position.
-In 1957, the student legislature had voted fifteen to five against a resolution asking the board of trustees to admit “any qualified student regardless of his race or color.”
+With or without formal policy (the existence of such policy is unclear), the Admissions office rejected two black applicants for the college year 1958-1959, one from Africa and one from eastern NC.
+The office also rejected black applicants in 1960.

 “Wake Forest College, if it is to continue to call itself an intellectual and Christian center for education, must integrate… A college must be a place for not only free expression of ideas but also a place where all people desirous of pursuing an education are free to do so.
 If these attributes do not describe a college, then there is no other description for a college.
 Wake Forest has won the battle for free expression of ideas; it now must assert that it is a complete educational institution by admitting any qualified applicant regardless of anything so relevant and unimportant as the color of the applicant’s skin… The integration question concerns and challenges the very basis of the college’s purposes and responsibilities.”
 [Cited in The History of Wake Forest College Volume IV 1943-1967, by Bynum Shaw.]

-The students would be celebrated later for their courage, but at the time they received no warm reception from other students back on campus.
-President Tribble commended the students for their “moral concern and activism,” but along with the rest of the administration, expected them to return to the dorms and classrooms.
 When given an opportunity to speak in public, however, Wayland Johnson rose and responded, “I intend to spend the rest of my life rectifying this miscarriage of justice in the American system … I will never be the same again.”
-[For the full story, see "The Student Sit-In Movement: A 30th Anniversary Reflection," by Kelly Greene, in The Old Gold and Black, February 23, 1990.
+[For the full story, see “The Student Sit-In Movement: A 30th Anniversary Reflection,” by Kelly Greene, in The Old Gold and Black, February 23, 1990.
 This account draws from the memories of Religion Professor G. McLeod Bryan and those of the students.]

 This was a spark that inspired, if not the student body, several student leaders.
 In the next few weeks, The Old Gold and Black called on the Trustees to adopt a “definitive” position on the admission of blacks.
 The Student Legislature voted nine to four, with five abstaining, to strongly recommend the end of discrimination in admissions.

-The faculty appointed a committee, chaired by Professor Allen Easley, to draft its position on integration.
+The faculty appointed a committee, chaired by Religion Professor Allen Easley, to draft its own position on integration.
 On February 3, 1961, the Wake Forest faculty approved a resolution to the trustees that stated “it is no longer proper to exclude applicants from the student body of Wake Forest College … solely on the basis of race or color.”

 The Integration of Wake Forest — 1961 to 1964